 I truly thought I would be sharing my front porch today all decked out for spring…but the weather has not cooperated so I found myself retreating to my kitchen.
 I am loving anything with lavender these days, so I found this Lavender Lemon Bread recipe that I thought you might like.
 I adapted it from Bon Appétit and it is amazingly fresh and sweet.
 Oh…and I had the best time zesting the lemon and putting this all together.

-The smells of the lavender and lemon combined made the simple task of baking bread almost therapeutic.
-I entered the kitchen sort of worn out and grouchy but when I was finished I felt accomplished and pleased.
+The smells of the lavender and lemon combined made the simple task of making this lavender lemon bread almost therapeutic.
+I entered the kitchen sort of worn out and grouchy, but when I was finished I felt accomplished and pleased.
 I know if you give this recipe a try, you will feel the same way.
 It’s easy and the end result is beautiful.
 I was able to get three small loaves from the recipe as it’s printed below.
 The next time I make this I will definitely double it.
 It took 4 large lemons to get the zest and juice that was needed.

 Some quick bread recipes have a hard time getting done in the middle.
 That’s why I almost always make small loaves.
 This recipe baked perfectly.
 The outside was golden and the inside was moist yet not mushy.
 (There’s nothing worse than a loaf of bread that’s mush in the middle.)
 In my convection oven the loaves took exactly 35 minutes.